The Little Mermaid (2023 film): Spin-off television series

 In June 2023, a CGI-animated series inspired by the film was announced for Disney Junior.
 The series, entitled Ariel, follows a young version of the titular character whose design takes influence from Bailey's portrayal.
 The series premiered on June 27, 2024.

 Future

-In October 2022, after the positive repercussions of black children watching the trailer, rumors emerged that Disney had contacted Halle Bailey to negotiate a possible sequel.
+In October 2022, after the positive responses from black children watching the trailer, rumors emerged that Disney had contacted Halle Bailey to negotiate a possible sequel.
 In April 2023, Marshall hinted at the potential for sequels if the film is successful: "It's a classic story that has a lot of characters and a lot of interesting stories.
 I do think it's right for certain things.
 But you have to see how a movie plays, and how it does...
 I think there's always opportunity to find stories within stories.
 That's always a wonderful thing."
 The following month, Bailey and Jonah Hauer-King spoke about the animated sequel The Little Mermaid II: Return to the Sea, saying that they liked it and they would agree to reprise their roles if it were adapted into live action.